-The United Arts Council will host Family Art Night at the school for children and their families on October 17 at the school from 5-7 pm.
-This event will focus on music, theatre, and art to help foster family engagement and teach parents how to use creative activities to help their children learn.
-UAC has a wonderful array of artists coming to get creative with the kids and parents.
-Click here to download the flyer.
+The United Arts Council hosted Family Art Night at the school for children and their families on October 17 at the school from 5-7 pm.
+This event focused on music, theatre, and art to help foster family engagement and teach parents how to use creative activities to help their children learn.

 Beth Crosley – Music